 The power output of your solar system will depend on several factors, including:

 - The number of sunshine hours per day

 - Weather and climate

 - Shading problems

 - The type/quality of your solar system and supporting components

 The average Canberra rooftop receives about 8 hours of sunshine per day.
 This makes it an excellent climate for solar power installation.
-So, a good quality 5kW solar system, for example, will produce about 21.5kWh per day.
+So, a good quality 5kW solar system, which is suitable for a three-bedroom house, for example, will produce about 21.5kWh per day.

 The table below provides different solar power outputs depending on the system size.
 The calculations are based on the Clean Energy Council GC design guidelines.